Transport Layer Security (TLS)

 The value

-indicates a low-level error in the system, such as failure to allocate memory usingmalloc
+-1indicates a low-level error in the system, such as failure to allocate memory usingmalloc.

 Treating such tri-state return values as booleans can lead to security vulnerabilities.
 Note that some OpenSSL functions return boolean results or yet another set of status indicators.
 Each function needs to be checked individually.